If Dissatisfied With Your Appeal

 If you would like a judge to review the decision, you will need to file a petition for judicial review.
 A judicial review must be filed within 60 days of the date of the Tribunal decision.

 For help with a judicial review, please contact an advocate.

 For more information on judicial reviews, please see the BC Supreme Court judicial review guide.

 You can view judicial reviews of Tribunal decisions on the Judicial Review of Decisions page of our website.

 Complaint to the Tribunal

-If you have a concern about the conduct of an appeal or any interaction with the Tribunal, you can make a complaint by writing to the Tribunal Chair.
+If you have a concern about the conduct of your appeal or any interaction with the Tribunal, you can make a complaint to the Tribunal Chair.

 MAIL PO Box 9994 Stn Prov Govt, Victoria, BC V8W 9R7